pedrolamas/pedrolamas.com/_posts/2017-04-04-await-your-event-handlers-completion-with-deferred-events.md

 ---
 Developers should avoid `async void` methods, but there are some situations where this is a "necessary evil", and event handlers are one of those cases.

-If one need to use the `await` keyword inside an event handler code, the method itself must be `async void`
+If one needs to use the `await` keyword inside an event handler code, the method itself must be `async void`

 The following is an example of this: